📕

 • Hi [client’s name]!
 I can see that you requested a demo for [product] on [date].
 What is your availability on [date]?

-Dealing with an irate customer
+Dealing with an angry customer

 • I hear you.
 I’m terribly sorry for the frustration and inconvenience this has caused.
 I’ll be sharing your feedback with [name of the department e.g., finance team, warehouse].